American Airlines business class review

 The food and drinks choices could do with an upgrade – I did not feel they were international business class standard compared to other airlines.

 The Heathrow airport experience provided by American Airlines could be vastly improved – the lounge really was sub par, I am afraid and the check-in process has to be updated – maybe have a chat with the TSA agent after checking in?
 It really taints the experience having it as a ‘2 in 1’, in my opinion.

 The cabin?
 Well, it is one of the best hard-products I have experienced – the business class seats are excellent (even with that hardness at the back when you lie flat), offering a lot of privacy and personal space.
 I was able to keep everything with me that I would need during the flight without having to get up and I appreciated it.

-I would score this business class flight it a solid 7/10.
+I would score this American Airlines international business class flight a solid 7/10.